shoverian/cloudinary-shell-script-curl-image-upload/README.md

 ## General Workflow

-Image is added to designated folder &rarr; Image is copied to `../__bkp` within designated folder &rarr; Image is uploaded to Cloudinary via API using cURL &rarr; Original image is deleted
+- Image is added to designated folder
+- Image is copied to `../__bkp` within designated folder
+- Image is uploaded to Cloudinary via API using cURL
+- Original image is deleted

 ## Getting started